This site contains affiliate links to products. We may receive a commission for purchases made through these links.

 Next, add the water.

 Afterward, put the applesauce in and stir it well.
+You can use yogurt instead, and the results are pretty much the same.

 Finally, add whatever preserves you want.
 This one is strawberry that I made for my husband.